 Registration open for Men's Health Summit at Pennington Biomedical

-BATON ROUGE - Pennington Biomedical is hosting free health and wellness event for men 18 and older at the end of August.
+BATON ROUGE - Pennington Biomedical is hosting a free health and wellness event for men 18 and older at the end of August.

 The 2023 Men's Health Summit will take place Saturday, Aug.
 26, from 7 a.m. until 1 p.m. at the C.B.
 Pennington Jr. Conference Center on the Pennington Biomedical campus, located at 6400 Perkins Road.